thlaure/thlaure/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+A Software Engineer specializing in web technologies : JavaScript, PHP, Symfony.
+I like to explore new technologies and develop software solutions and quick hacks, and I'm on track for learning more about development in general, eco-design and security.\

-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the CNAM engineer school in France and in apprenticeship at Coexel .\
-💻 &nbsp;And in apprenticeship at Coexel as a front-end and back-end web developer, and I'm working on Python projects too !\
-🌱 &nbsp; I am also a member of the collective of responsible entrepreneurs We Act 4 Earth with the aim of accompanying companies in their ecological transition.\
+In my free time, I love reading books, listening podcasts about many subjets such as philosophy, nature, environment, human rights or tech.
+I am also a member of the collective of responsible entrepreneurs We Act 4 Earth with the aim of accompanying companies in their ecological transition.\

-✍️ &nbsp;I'm on track for learning more about development in general, eco-design and security.\
-📚 &nbsp;In my free time, I love reading books, listening podcasts about many subjets such as philosophy, nature, environment, human rights or tech.\
-✉️ &nbsp;You can shoot me an email at thoams.laure@ik.me!
+You can shoot me an email at thomas.laure@ik.me!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Portfolio](https://thomaslaure.fr/) for more details about me.
+Please have a look at my [Portfolio](https://thomaslaure.fr/) for more details about me.
 I'm open to feedback and suggestions!

 ## Dev environnements
 ![Linux](https://img.shields.io/badge/-Linux-000000?style=flat-square&logo=linux)&nbsp;